-KMV Corporation, purchased by Moody's in 2002, has created a procedure for estimating the (PD) default probability of a firm that is based conceptually on Merton's [1974] option-theoretic, zero coupon, corporate bond valuation approach.
-In three steps, it determines an EDF for a company.
+KMV Corporation, purchased by Moody's in 2002, has developed a procedure for estimating the default probability of a firm that is based conceptually on Merton's [1974] option-theoretic, zero-coupon, corporate bond valuation approach.
+The starting point of the KMV model is the proposition that when the market value of a firm drops below a certain liability level, the firm will default on its obligations.
+The value of the firm, projected to a given future date, has a probability distribution characterized by its expected value and standard deviation (volatility).
+The area under the distribution that is below the book liabilities of the firm is the PD, called the EDF.
+In three steps, the model determines an EDF for a company.
 In the first step, the market value and volatility of the firm are estimated from the market value of its stock, the volatility of its stock, and the book value of its liabilities.
 In the second step, the firm's default point is calculated relative to the firm's liabilities coming due over time.
-Also, an expected firm value is determined from the current firm value.
-Using these two values plus the firm's volatility, a measure is constructed that represents the number of standard deviations from the expected firm value to the default point (the distance to default).
-Finally, a mapping is determined between the distance to default and the default rate based on the historical default experience of companies with different distance-to-default values.
+A measure is constructed that represents the number of standard deviations from the expected firm value to the default point (the distance to default).
+Finally, a mapping is determined between a firm's distance to default and the default rate probability based on the historical default experience of companies with similar distance-to-default values.